define recovery

 What are the common traits that work for most people?

-The project, “What is Recovery?” is a project that was started in August 2010.
+The project “What is Recovery?” was started in August 2010.
 It has been a four-year study on what recovery really means.
 Some people believe recovery is being completely sober from all drugs and alcohol.
 Other people don’t necessarily agree.

 Most of the information has come from scientists and research panels.
 This study is different.
 The information in the study is based on people who live and experience recovery every day.